MICA-MNI/ENIGMA/docs/pages/06.hubs/index.rst

 Hub susceptibility
 ======================================

-This page contains descriptions and examples to build hub susceptibility models!
-For additional details on hub susceptibility models, please see our manuscript entitled `Network-based atrophy modelling in the common epilepsies: a worldwide ENIGMA study <https://www.biorxiv.org/content/10.1101/2020.05.04.076836v1>`_!
+This page contains descriptions and examples to build hub susceptibility models.
+For additional details on hub susceptibility models, please see our manuscript entitled `Network-based atrophy modeling in the common epilepsies: a worldwide ENIGMA study <https://advances.sciencemag.org/content/6/47/eabc6457>`_.

 .. _cortical_hubs: